30 Pages Posted: 7 Jul 2016 Last revised: 28 Aug 2017

-This paper describes results from a new experiment for the analysis of the determinants and the effects of economic risk-taking.
-In each session four subjects interact without communicating with each other.
-Each of the four subjects chooses three slots for ice fishing on their portion of a frozen lake which has the shape of a square.
+This paper describes results from a new experiment studying determinants and effects of economic risk-taking.
+In each session four subjects choose three slots for ice fishing on their portion of a frozen lake.
 The farther out on the lake the higher are the returns but also the higher is the risk of a crash and a loss.
-The results indicate that increasing the steepness of the available return-risk profile leads to a higher frequency of crashes.
-Bounded rationality in the sense of naïve risk taking does not explain any of the crashes occurring.
-Instead, behavioral traits of subjects regarding risky choices and their distribution across subjects help to understand performance in a risky environment and the frequency of crises.
+This setup permits us to investigate how transparency and incentive structures – two issues intensively debated in policy circles – affect risk taking and vulnerability to crashes.
+Our results indicate that increasing transparency of choices raises output and reduces the frequency of crashes whereas introducing a steeper return-risk profile has the opposite effects.
+Bounded rationality in the sense of naïve risk taking does not explain crashes.
+Instead, behavioral traits of subjects regarding risky choices and their distribution across subjects help to understand economic performance and frequency of crises.

 Keywords: Risk taking, individual and collective risk, typology of risk takers